-Welcome to the Hay Creek Festival.
-In the 41st year our heritage festival is the most diverse event in Berks County, Pennsylvania.
-Today 1,500 volunteers bring together two centuries of history with authentic demonstrations of early American trades and crafts, mechanical technology exhibits, old time music, and a modern craft & antique market.
+Welcome to the 48TH annual Hay Creek Festival.
+Our annual heritage festival is the most diverse event in Berks County, Pennsylvania and features over 1,500 volunteers bringing together two centuries of history with authentic demonstrations of early American trades and crafts, mechanical technology exhibits, old time music, and a modern craft & antique market.
 So “Step into the Past” and immerse yourself in a history that our forefathers would be proud of experiencing.

 Meet the Joanna Villagers

 Visitors will meet the Joanna Villagers as they tour the historic Joanna Furnace iron plantation and learn about the historic iron furnace operation.
 Guests will see a “Smithy” shape iron in the Blacksmith Shop, talk to the furnace moulder in the Casting House about making the Joanna 10-plate stoves, visit the storekeeper in the Office/Store Building to see the latest products offered for sale, and experience what life was like for the collier at the Charcoal Barn Museum.
-The ironmaster will also be available in his home to give personal insight into his profitable business.
+The newly restored Wheelwright Shop will be open for the public to visit.
+Plus the ironmaster and his family will also be available in his home to give personal insight into his lucrative business.

 Demonstrators and interpreters wishing to be a part of the Joanna Furnace Villagers click here to download a registration form.